BleedingEffigy/EphemeralDAO/src/pages/en/web3-handbook/web3-and-blockchain.md

 layout: ../../../layouts/MainLayout.astro
 ---

-Learn what people mean when they say Web3, why it matters, and tokens, the assets of the blockchain.
+Learn what people mean when they say Web3, why it matters, and about tokens, the assets of the blockchain.

 ## What is Web3